 - Your disability limits your ability to care for yourself or function in a workplace or community

 - Your impairment has been verified by an approved health care professional

-To meet this requirements, you must submit a Disability Determination Package (DDP).
+To meet these requirements, you must submit a Disability Determination Package (DDP).

 You may be able to qualify for ODSP income support without completing DDP if you are already a recipient of the Canada Pension Plan Disability benefit or you are over 65 years of age and do not qualify for OAS pension.

 If you meet the age and residency requirements, you can proceed with starting the application process to determine whether you are financially eligible.
 You can complete this process online, by phone, or in-person at your local ODSP office.

 The Ministry of Community and Social Services has offices in the East, North, Central, and West regions of the province, and Toronto.
 Find a location here.

 A decision on this initial step is sent to you within 15 business days.

 If you are deemed financially eligible for income support, your care worker will give you a Disability Determination Package.
 Your healthcare provider is required to complete the “Health Status Report” (HSR) and “Activities of Daily Living” (ADLI) sections of the DDP.

 The following professionals can complete both the HSR and ADLI forms: